SourcePot/ops/README.md

-# Bridge to the European Patent Office's Open Patent Service
+# Bridge to the Open Patent Service of the European Patent Office (EPO)

-The OPS class and interface can be installed on a server by running: `composer create-project sourcepot/ops {add your target directory here}`
+The Open Patent Services (OPS) class and interface can be installed on a server by running: `composer create-project sourcepot/ops {add your target directory here}`
+OPS is a web service which provides access to the EPO's data.
+You need to have a user account with the EPO to access the data. <a "href=https://www.epo.org/en/searching-for-patents/data/web-services/ops" >Link to EPO OPS</a>

 ## Evaluation Web Page

 An evaluation web page is provided with this package.
 Here is a screenshot of the evaluation web page:

 <img src="./assets/evaluation-page.png" alt="Evaluation web page" style="width:100%"/>